gobitfly/eth2-knowledge-base/chartsExplained.md

 ### [Validators](https://beaconcha.in/charts/validators)

-Displays all [validators](https://kb.beaconcha.in/glossary#validator) for each timestamp
+Displays all validators for each timestamp.

 <sub> [validator?](https://kb.beaconcha.in/glossary#validator) </sub>